Viren070/EmuHaven/README.md

 3. Extract the downloaded zip file and inside the extracted folder launch Emulator Manager.exe

 > [!WARNING]
 > Windows Defender will detect the file as a virus since the file is unsigned.
 This is a false positive and can be ignored.
-To avoid the warning, follow the steps below.
+You can follow the steps below and run the source code instead if you don't want to run an EXE.

 Please consider giving a ⭐ if you find this project helpful.
 Your support is appreciated!